begeh/paint/README.md

 # PAINT

 A simple paint app that allows you to color squares on a canvas individually using a pencil tool, or to flood fill the canvas using the flood fill tool.
 Uses react-color dependency to pick a color.
-This app is currently only compatible with desktop/laptop screens.

 To use: